frizensami/frizensami.github.io/_posts (copy)/2018-09-29-archangel.markdown

 # Summary

-An "Angel-Mortal" game is a gift-giving game played by a number of participants over a few weeks.
+An "Angel-Mortal" game is something played by a number of participants over a few weeks.
 The point of the game is for participants to give gifts to people and also be given gifts from people - essentially a circle of goodwill.

 The **Archangel** project is a fun little piece of software I developed to **facilitate the organization of these games** (because it's actually a hard CS problem!).
 It can be found at [my GitHub page for Archangel](https://github.com/frizensami/archangel).